icrm-org/icrm-new/bylaws/index.md

 members of ICRM at least once in every two years.
 The time and place of the meeting shall be proposed by the Executive Board and confirmed by vote of the delegate members.
-Notice of the meeting shall be sent by letter to each member from the Secretary not later than nine months prior to the date of the meeting.
+Notice of the meeting shall be sent by letter to each member from the Secretary not later than three months prior to the date of the meeting.

 `7.2` — The agenda for the General Meeting shall be proposed by the Executive Board and approved by the delegates present at the meeting.
-The proposed agenda should be distributed to members not later than two months before the meeting.
+The proposed agenda should be distributed to members not later than one month before the meeting.

 `7.3` — An Extraordinary General Meeting may, if deemed necessary, be called by the Executive Board.
-Likewise such a meeting may be proposed, by letter to the President or Secretary, by any two delegates.
+Likewise, such a meeting may be proposed, by letter to the President or Secretary, by any two delegates.
 The decision to convene such a meeting shall rest with the Executive Board which, in the event, shall also choose its location and date.